How to do London on a budget

 Columbia Road Flower Market

 Address: Columbia Road.
-Open: Sundays from 8am to around 3pm.
+Open: Sundays from 8am to 3pm.

 Alfies Antiques Market

 Alfies Antiques Market in Marylebone is a must for antique, vintage and modern furniture lovers.
-With around 100 vendors, there is an era for everyone.
+With around 100 vendors, there’s an era for everyone.

 Address: 13-25 Church Street.
 Open Tuesday to Saturday from 10am to 6pm.

 The Changing of the Guard at Buckingham Palace